 Or would the major conclusions of the paper been different had multiple time points been captured – or if compared with del-15 nitrogen values from a neighboring, unmanipulated stream at the same time point?

 Our sampling strategy was intentionally aimed at addressing a specific question: “Do salmon nutrients change the fertility of soils over the long-term?”
 As a result, we sought to exclude known short-term changes that immediately follow the application salmon (or any fertilizer) to soils (sensu Holtgrieve et al. 2009).
 It is well established from numerous artificial fertilization studies that nitrogen (N) additions leads to persistently higher soil organic and inorganic N pools and transformations (mineralization and nitrification) when N is an important resource for the ecosystem.
 Furthermore, previous research and the magnitude of the experimental manipulation justifies our single pre-salmon sampling.
 The manipulation we describe was, on average, an addition 334.5 kg/ ha N per year for a continuous 20 years.
 This is a much higher application rate than most nutrient addition experiments that have shown persistent effects.
-For example, Strader and Binkley (1989) detected significant differences in soil N pools 15 years after a single fertilization of 470 kg/ ha N. A meta-analysis of long-term (a year or more) responses to fertilization found N addition increases background rates of soil organic leaching (461%), soil NO3- concentrations (429%), nitrification (154%) and denitrification (84%) ().
+For example, Strader and Binkley (1989) detected significant differences in soil N pools 15 years after a single fertilization of 470 kg/ ha N. A meta-analysis of long-term (a year or more) responses to fertilization found N addition increases background rates of soil organic leaching (461%), soil NO3- concentrations (429%), nitrification (154%) and denitrification (84%) (Lu et al. 2010).
 More modest increases in NH4+ and mineralization were aslo found.

 Therefore, by examining the long-term response of the system (i.e., a year after salmon return as opposed to immediately after salmon return) we are measuring a proxy of overall N use and retention in the system, which can be confounded on the short term as increased N transformations and concentrations are accompanied by increases in N leaching from the system, meaning, it is not ultimately stored or utilized in soils and vegetation.